ryan-hays/core/misc/affinity_freshman.md

 # are not efficient.
 # reason 3:
 # gradient descent optimizer gets much better gradient from multiple images.
-# Ideally, every single gradient descent step would be applied to a representative sample of a whole database
+# Ideally, every single gradient descent step would be applied to a representative sample
-# this is better achievable with larger batches
+# of a whole database; this is better achievable with larger batches